awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-security.md

 ## GetResourcePolicies Action \(Python: get\_resource\_policies\)<a name="aws-glue-api-jobs-security-GetResourcePolicies"></a>

-Retrieves the security configurations for the resource policies set on individual resources, and also the account\-level policy\.
+Retrieves the resource policies set on individual resources by AWS Resource Access Manager during cross\-account permission grants\.
+Also retrieves the Data Catalog resource policy\.

-This operation also returns the Data Catalog resource policy\.
-However, if you enabled metadata encryption in Data Catalog settings, and you do not have permission on the AWS KMS key, the operation can't return the Data Catalog resource policy\.
+If you enabled metadata encryption in Data Catalog settings, and you do not have permission on the AWS KMS key, the operation can't return the Data Catalog resource policy\.

 **Request**
 + `NextToken` – UTF\-8 string\.